 - Sign in to the YouTube app.

-- To make your Short longer than 15 seconds, tap 15 above the record button to record up to 60 seconds (60).
+- To make your Short longer than 15 seconds, tap 15s in the upper-right corner to record up to 60 seconds (60).

-- To record a clip, hold the capture button or tap it to start recording and then again to stop.
+- To record a clip, hold Capture or tap it to start recording and then again to stop.

 We’re always testing new ways to deliver content to viewers.
 This is especially true for Shorts.

 Right now, viewers may find your Shorts by tapping Shorts at the bottom of the YouTube app.
 They may also find Shorts:

 - Checking their Subscriptions.

 - Featured on your channel homepage.
 Learn how to customize your channel layout.

 - Once they tap into a Short, viewers can scroll to watch more short videos.

 Wherever they find them, subscribers gained from watching your Shorts count toward Creator Awards Program milestones.